 The Medium-Term Financial Plan sets out the current framework for planning and managing the Council's financial resources, to develop its annual budget strategy and update its current five-year financial plan.
 The Plan links the key aims and objectives of the Council, as contained in the Carlisle Plan, to the availability of resources, enabling the Council to prioritise the allocation of resources to best meet its overall aims and objectives.
 The MTFP will inform the budget process and will be updated for changes when known.

-Following consideration by the Executive, final recommendations will be made to Council on 08 September 2020.
+Following consideration by the Executive and the Business and Transformation Scrutiny Panel, final recommendations will be made to Council on 8 September 2020.

 Recommendations:

 The Executive is asked to: